guildai/guild.ai/pages/docs/guides/create-object-detector.md

 {!guide-gpu-requirements.md!}

-## Create a new project
+## Create a Guild AI project

-In this section we create a new Guild project.
-A Guild project is a directory that contains a [Guild file](term:guild-file), which is named `guild.yml` and located in the project root directory.
+In this section we create a Guild AI project that will define an object detector model.

+{!guild-project-intro.md!}

 For the examples, we use the environment variable `PROJECT` to represent the project directory.
 For our example, we create the